Frequently Asked Questions

 How will this data be used?

-Data entered can be used by the faculty member to generate an Individual Faculty Annual Summary of Activities Report and a curriculum vitae.
+Data entered can be used by the faculty member to generate an Individual Faculty Annual Summary of Activities Report and a Curriculum Vita.
 Faculty members can also use Digital Measures to facilitate the preparation of materials for CAPT reviews.

 Department chairs and program directors can use the system to facilitate the drafting of self-studies or to generate reports about various activities of their faculty as part of departmental assessments.
 Digital Measures will allow department chairs and program directors to compile the information more quickly, without having to query each faculty member.

 The Office of the Dean of the Faculty can use Digital Measures to collect group information critical for accrediting bodies or to demonstrate institutional capacity in grant applications.
-It can also be used by the administration as part of the College’s publicity and advancement efforts.
+It can also be used as part of the College’s publicity and advancement efforts.

 The data will be for individual or for aggregate purposes only; it will not be used to draw comparisons between individual faculty or between departments.

 Is there any sensitive, personally identifiable data in the system?